mna/agora/doc/design/range.md

 ## Implementation

-Use a built-in coroutine implementation for numbers, strings and objects, so that the `for..range` is ultimately always like the `for..range` over iterator funcs?
+* Use a built-in coroutine implementation for numbers, strings and objects, so that the `for..range` is ultimately always like the `for..range` over iterator funcs?

+* Or try a full agora implementation, provided as a builtin and stored in the Go code as embedded resource?

+* Or treat the for loop body as a function, so that a `for v := range(fn) {body}` is syntactic sugar for `fn(func(){body})`, where `fn` calls the provided func once for each iteration?